iqtree/iqtree.github.io/doc/PoMo.md

 ---------------

 For advanced users.
 PoMo offers two different methods to read in the data.
-For a detailed description, please refer to [Schrempf].
+For a detailed description, please refer to [Schrempf et al., 2016].
 Again, the sequence type option `-st` can be used to change the input method.

 - To use the *sampled* input method (`R` for random):